stanfordnlp/stanza/README.md

 ### Getting Started with the neural pipeline

-To get run your first StanfordNLP pipeline, simply following these steps in your Python interactive interpreter:
+To run your first StanfordNLP pipeline, simply following these steps in your Python interactive interpreter:

 ```python
 >>> import stanfordnlp